-A. We intend to hold our Annual Meeting in person.
-However, we are actively monitoring the coronavirus (COVID-19) situation.
+A. We intend to hold our Annual Meeting in person and will follow applicable public health guidance regarding safeguards, including social distancing.
+However, we are actively monitoring the COVID-19 situation.
 In the event it is not possible to hold our annual meeting in person, we will announce alternative arrangements for the meeting as promptly as practicable, which may include holding the meeting solely by means of remote communication.
 Please monitor our investor relations website at http://investors.landsend.com/ for updated information.
 If you are planning to attend our meeting, please check the website one week prior to the meeting date.
 As always, we encourage you to vote your shares prior to the Annual Meeting.